EDUCBA Logo

 What are Freeze Columns in Excel?

-Freeze helps us fix the select Column so that we can see the data towards the most right in the worksheet.
-Freeze Column can be accessed from the View menu tab’s Window section from the drop-down list of Freeze Panes.
-First, to freeze the column, select the column which we want to freeze or put the cursor anywhere in that column and then select the Freeze Column option from the list.
+Freeze Columns in Excel can be accessed from the View menu tab’s Window section from the drop-down list of Freeze Panes.
+Freeze helps us fix the select Column to see the data towards the most right in the worksheet.
+First, to freeze the column, select the column we want to freeze, put the cursor anywhere in that column, and then select the Freeze Column option from the list.
 We will be able to see the selected column is now frozen.

 Why Freeze Panes?

-When you are working on data that are large, you may not be able to view some of the data because it does not fit on the screen.
+When you are working on large data, you may be unable to view some of it because it does not fit on the screen.
 So let’s take a look at the below excel sheet.
-As you can see in the above screenshot, you can only see column U and Row 23.
-So if you have headers in Row 1 and you scroll down or right, the headers will not be visible.
+As you can see in the above screenshot, you can only see columns U and Row 23.
+So if you have headers in Row 1 and scroll down or right, the headers will not be visible.

 This is where Freeze Panes come for help.
 Freeze panes can keep rows or columns visible while scrolling the rest of the worksheet.